List of awards and nominations received by Harrison Ford

 Harrison Ford is an American actor.
-He is known for his lead man roles across various genres, such as action, science fiction, drama and romance films.
-He has received numerous accolades throughout his career, including nominations for an Academy Award, a BAFTA Award, five Golden Globe Awards, a Primetime Emmy Award, and two Screen Actors Guild Awards.
+He is known for his leading man roles across various genres, such as action, science fiction, drama and romance films.
+He has received numerous accolades throughout his career, including nominations for an Academy Award, a BAFTA Award, five Golden Globes, two Primetime Emmy Awards, and two SAG-AFTRA's Actor Awards.

 In his seven decades-long acting career, Ford has played multiple iconic cinematic characters, including Han Solo in the Star Wars saga (1977–2017), Indiana Jones in the titular film franchise (1981–2023), and Rick Deckard in two of the Blade Runner films (1982–2017).
 For the aforementioned portrayals, he has received several wins and nominations at the Saturn Awards, winning Best Actor for Raiders of the Lost Ark (1981), Star Wars: The Force Awakens (2015), and Indiana Jones and the Dial of Destiny (2023).

 He received critical acclaim for his performance as Sergeant John Book in the thriller film Witness (1985), for which he was nominated for the Academy Award for Best Actor and the corresponding prize at the BAFTA Awards and Golden Globe Awards.
 He received further Golden Globe nominations for playing a stubborn inventor in the drama The Mosquito Coast (1986), a man falsely accused of murder in the thriller The Fugitive (1993), and a workaholic businessman in the romantic comedy Sabrina (1995).

-On television, he took the role of Dr. Paul Rhoades, a senior therapist in the Apple TV+ comedy series Shrinking (2023–present).
-Ford was praised for his comedic performance, earning nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series and Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Comedy Series.
+On television, he took the role of Dr. Paul Rhoades, a senior therapist in the Apple TV comedy series Shrinking (2023–present).
+Ford was praised for his comedic performance, earning nominations for the Actor Award for Outstanding Performance by a Male Actor in a Comedy Series and the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series.

-Ford has received numerous accolades for his career achievements, which include the AFI Life Achievement Award, the Golden Globe Cecil B. DeMille Award, a Motion Picture Star on the Hollywood Walk of Fame, an Honorary César, the Britannia Award for Worldwide Contribution to Entertainment, and the Cannes Film Festival's Honorary Palme d'Or.
+Ford has received numerous accolades for his career achievements, which include the AFI Life Achievement Award, the Golden Globe Cecil B. DeMille Award, a Motion Picture Star on the Hollywood Walk of Fame, an Honorary César, the Britannia Award for Worldwide Contribution to Entertainment, the Cannes Film Festival's Honorary Palme d'Or, and the Screen Actors Guild Life Achievement Award.
 He is also a licensed pilot and has won various awards honoring achievements in the aerospace industry, such as the Wright Brothers Memorial Trophy.